 - 1 spatial planning

 - 2 Tata equipment

 - 3 circulation

 - 4 furnishings

 - 5 Space function.

-- c Signs, symbols, and artifacts

 The use of these signs, symbols, and artifacts can be used as a hotel identity as well as to convey a message of rules of conduct (for example: no smoking).
 The quality of building materials, artwork, photographs, floor covering materials, and objects on display can signal symbolic meaning and create an overall aesthetic impression.
 The formative indicators used in this study use indicators developed by Bitner (1992), namely: